Greetings, my good friends, thrill seekers, music lovers, and conversationalists all across the fruited plane.

 Philippine police on the defensive on Friday after gay cops were warned that they could be fired for swinging their hips or engaging in flamboyant behavior.

-In short, all its policies are issued for everybody, regardless of sex or creed.
+In short, all its policies are issued for everybody regardless of sex or creed.

-It can't say can't swish.
+It can't swish.

 They can't sway.

-Listen to this, this is this is from the Wall Street Journal from yesterday by Catherine Kirsten.
+This is from the Wall Street Journal from yesterday by Catherine Kirsten.

-It's like this judge in Germany last week, John honest to gosh, said that a Muslim man can beat his wife because it's in the Quran.
+Anastas de Gosh said that a Muslim man can beat his wife because it's in the Koran.

-Now, m multiculturalism run amok because it's Germany.
+Now, multiculturalism run amok because it's Germany.

 But this is total capitulation.